-Based on our analysis of the subgroup data from the ONWARD trial, we are now focused on commercializing AD04 in the U.S. and Europe.
-In the United States alone, approximately 35 million people each year have AUD.
+In the United States alone, the 2021 National Survey on Drug Use and Health (NSDUH) reported approximately 30 million people age 12 and older had AUD.
+Of those, only 2.6 million people received treatment at any healthcare location, and of those who received treatment at any healthcare location, only 0.9% (265,000) received medication assisted treatment (MAT).
 Based on data from the ONWARD trial and Phase 2b trial of AD04 and our analysis of publicly available genetic databases, we preliminarily estimate that about one in three patients with AUD in the U.S. and Europe will have the genetic markers to indicate possible treatment with AD04.
-Our initial focus, based on the subgroup analysis will include genotypes that we estimate represent about 20% of AUD patients in the U.S. and Europe.
+Our initial focus, based on the subgroup analysis will include genotypes, AG and possibly GG, that we estimate represent about 14% and 6% of AUD patients in the U.S, and Europe, respectively and 20% collectively.
 At this time, we are not aware of any oral pharmaceutical treatment approved in the U.S. that addresses the needs of patients who desire to control their drinking but cannot or do not want to abstain from drinking.
-The current abstinence-based treatments have limitations.
+The current abstinence-based treatments have limitations, as outlined in the previous section "Limitations of Current AUD Therapies".
 The limited side effects expected for our investigational new drug, based on clinical data so far, are also believed to be an important factor in the expected rapid uptake of AD04 in the market.
 Our approach, if approved by FDA, may allow for social drinking to continue and is aimed at reducing the dangerous, heavy drinking.
 This would allow patients to live the life they want without the stigma associated with complete abstention and currently endured by those seeking help for their excessive drinking.
-Assuming that 20% of AUD patients are genotype positive for treatment with AD04 and a \$600 price for a one-month supply of the drug (assumed pricing based on Adial commissioned health care payer research for Wholesale Acquisition Costs (WAC)), the total potential market for AD04 would be in excess of \$40 billion in the United States alone.